 5. Have Something to Protect Yourself

-We recommend bringing pepper spray, a taser, bear mace, or even a firearm with you while traveling.
+We recommend bringing pepper spray, a taser, bear mace, or even a firearm (check ahead for the local laws) with you while traveling.

 Whichever method you may prefer, always make sure you have a form of protection with you!